roboscienceorg/book/source/Design/RoboticsFrameworks.rst

 ROS-Gazebo
 ~~~~~~~~~~

-ROS, the Robot Operating System, is an open source robotics framework.
+:index:`ROS`, the :index:`Robot Operating System`, is an open source robotics framework.
 This project grew out of Player and many of the lessons learned with
 Player are found in ROS.
 ROS provides the communication system, a
 filesystem, distribution system and several thousand packages for device